Wednesday, June 11th

 Submissions must be relevant to the summit theme and must include the research problem, methodology, findings up to date, and conclusion.
 Acceptance decisions will be made based on topic relevancy, originality, significance, and clarity.

-· Posters are required to use the this template.
+· Posters are required to use this template.

 · Please use clear and concise language for your poster.